gregory-james-smith/pandoc-acronym-filter/README.md

 ### Limitations

 * Each acronym definition must be on their own line with a blank line between them.
+* The filter will not match an acronym if it is followed by an ellipsis.

 ## Output